Page 2

 Bush Tomatoes

 Bush tomatoes, which are usually determinate, bear most of their fruit over a limited period of time.
 These generally shorter plants can be staked or caged if necessary.
-Determinates are often preferred by those who want to preserve a crop (canned tomatoes, juice, sauce), and then grow something else, or a second crop if the climate permits it.
+Determinates are often preferred by those who want to preserve a crop (canned tomatoes, juice, sauce), and then grow something else.
 Bush tomatoes don’t need to have suckers removed.

 Fertilizing Vegetables In Containers